Bonds

 Transportation / Toll Road

-In July 2013, OCTA issued Senior Lien Toll Road Revenue Refunding Bonds, Series 2013, to refund the outstanding Series 2003 Bonds, which were originally issued to finance the acquisition of the 91 Express Lanes for the design, construction and installation of the toll road.
-The current bonds outstanding are the Senior Lien Toll Road Revenue Refunding Bonds, Series 2023 Bonds, issued in July of 2023 to refund the Series 2013 Bonds.
+In July 2013, OCTA issued its Senior Lien Toll Road Revenue Refunding Bonds, Series 2013, to refund the Series 2003 Bonds originally issued to finance OCTA’s acquisition of the 91 Express Lanes and related capital improvements.

-In July 2013, OCTA issued Senior Lien Toll Road Revenue Refunding Bonds, Series 2013, to refund the outstanding Series 2003 Bonds, which were originally issued to finance the acquisition of the 91 Express Lanes for the design, construction and installation of the toll road.
-The current bonds outstanding are the Senior Lien Toll Road Revenue Refunding Bonds, Series 2023 Bonds, issued in July of 2023 to refund the Series 2013 Bonds.
+In July 2013, OCTA issued its Senior Lien Toll Road Revenue Refunding Bonds, Series 2013, to refund the Series 2003 Bonds originally issued to finance OCTA’s acquisition of the 91 Express Lanes and related capital improvements.

 Preview image for OCTA 91 Express Lanes Revenue Bonds.